alisi1989/RFMIX2-Pipeline-to-plot/README.md

 --chromosome=chromosome to analyse

-script for example dataset. is in Example_Dataset folder
+Example Script for Dataset:

-make sure you have RFmix2 installed. is crucial to use RFmix version 2 ( "conda install rfmix" ) or "https://github.com/slowkoni/rfmix" Why RFmix2? compare to Rfmix 1.5.4 Rfmix2 works directly with vcf phased input file and is 20x faster than rfmix1.5.4
+Make sure you have RFmix2 installed.
+RFmix version 2 directly works with phased VCF input files and is significantly faster than RFmix 1.5.4.

 for i in {1..22}; \
 do \